ryankerbyIT/Myblog/_posts/2025-01-15-azure-bicep-infrastructur-as-code.md

 ---

-By ensuring your development environment is set up correctly and understanding the project’s structure and deployment process, you’ll be ready to move on to the next steps: implementing the API gateway and configuring its features.
+**info**: By ensuring your development environment is set up correctly and understanding the project’s structure and deployment process, you’ll be ready to move on to the next steps: implementing the API gateway and configuring its features.
+{:.prompt-info}

 ---